Watts-Lab/team_comm_tools/docs/source/basics.rst

 Customizable Parameters
 ++++++++++++++++++++++++

 Here are some parameters that can be customized.
-For more details, refer to :ref:`examples` and :ref:`feature_builder`.
+For more details, refer to the :ref:`examples` and :ref:`feature_builder`.

 1. **analyze_first_pct**: Analyze only the first portion (X% of utterances) of a conversation.